karagol-taner/Molecular-Dynamics-on-AWS-and-Cloud-Computing/instructions_for_aws.md

 ```
 nohup gmx mdrun -deffnm example -v > output.log &
 ```
-8. You can reach output file with tail (see the progress on time) or cat command.
+8. You can reach the output file with tail (see the progress on time) or cat command.
 ```
 tail -f output.log
 ```